GauriP/machine-learning/projects/capstone/project_report_template.md

 Once the training data was fit using Random-forest I ran the predict_proba function on the testing data.

 ### Refinement
-In this section, you will need to discuss the process of improvement you made upon the algorithms and techniques you used in your implementation.
-For example, adjusting parameters for certain models to acquire improved solutions would fall under the refinement category.
-Your initial and final solutions should be reported, as well as any significant intermediate results as necessary.
-Questions to ask yourself when writing this section:
-- _Has an initial solution been found and clearly reported?_
-- _Is the process of improvement clearly documented, such as what techniques were used?_
-- _Are intermediate and final solutions clearly reported as the process is improved?_

 The initial solution for this problem would the out of box  RandomForest algorithm.
 To tune it further I ran both the RandomizedCV and GridcSearchCV algorithm to get better tunes parameters.
 The parameters I used for the GridSerachCV were as below: